Mulan-Szechuan-Sauce/bw-agent/README.md

 3. Launch `bw-agent` (you may specify `--config <path>` if you've placed it in another location)
 4. Authenticate using your bitwarden master password
 5. Copy and paste the `SSH_AUTH_SOCK` command outputted and execute it.
-  - You may also place this in your shell for convienenc in the future.
+  - You may also place this in your shell for convenience in the future.

 ## TODOs
 - [X] Implement basic Bitwarden Client to pull Secure Notes